You are here:

 Shore is a Christian school and we seek to educate our boys with a clear understanding of the principles and values of the Christian faith.

 Shore’s Building Good Men programme promotes the importance of virtue and character based upon the School’s Christian values.
 Our aim is to build and strengthen character within our boys to influence how they think and act, especially when faced with challenging situations that will confront them as they move through their adolescent years and into manhood.
-Too often we read in the newspapers of teenagers, university students, sports stars, and business and political leaders behaving selfishly and showing a complete lack of integrity, respect and self-control.
 Our hope is that our boys will always consider the needs of others ahead of their own and have the moral courage to stand up for what is right.

 Building Good Men is a programme in character education, which challenges boys to consider the type of man that they want to become and the virtues that will guide them through their adult life.
 It was written by a team of twelve Shore staff (six Housemasters and six Tutors) and is specifically tailored for the ‘Shore boy’.